 Help locating funding, funding advice, providing backing for applications, and checking applications before submission.

 Supporting clubs to run successful competitions wherever is needed, in planning, preparations or being present at the event.

 Discussions and advice over how to improve facilities, working with partners and aiding in locating new facilities when necessary.

-Promoting national initiatives and sharing good practice that match needs and aspirations, such as the Big Weekend, Volunteer Campaign, Learning Curve and other new projects.
+Promoting national initiatives and sharing good practice that match needs and aspirations, such as the Start Archery Week, volunteers, coaching and other projects.
 Sharing data and insight to help bring about progress through digital transformation.

 Your RDO will know who can help and where to go to look for advice, support and guidance.